tqre/devops/README.md

 # DevOps - GitLab server setup scripts
 DevOps and DevSecOps study infrastructure setup scripts

-## Credentials
+## Credentials and secrets
-`secrets/` -directory is used to fetch credentials from, and is not included in this repo for obvious reasons.

-The following files are used in deploy phase:
+`secrets/`  is not included in this repo for obvious reasons.
+It contains the following files that are needed:
 `secrets/cloud_creds` - Cloud API credentials
 `secrets/sudo_passwd` - administrative password
 `secrets/ansible_vault` - ansible vault password file
+`secrets/gitlab.{key,crt}` - temporary SSL certificates for testing

-`encyprt_vars.sh` -script needs to be run before the install_gitlab playbook.
+`encrypt_vars.sh` -script needs to be run before the install_gitlab playbook.
 It generates secret strings that are used to generate authentication tokens etc.

 ## Process

 1. Deploy VM instance to cloud with cloud-API scripts
 - deploy/deploy_server.py